THE FIRST INTERCEPTOR

 Have I piqued your interest?
 Let's begin...

-Flying standing patrols was wasteful and unproductive, while waiting until the enemy aircraft were spotted by observers on the ground and then launching the fighter aircraft to try and find them in the vast sky seldom met with success, and if the enemy was spotted it was usually after they had already dropped their bombs and the fighter would end up in a stern-chase, rarely gaining a victory.
-Although sometimes launched together as Flights or Squadrons the British inevitably split up to search a bigger area, so any attack on a German Bomber was inevitably delivered by single aircraft.
+Flying standing patrols was wasteful and unproductive, while waiting until the enemy aircraft were spotted by observers on the ground and then launching the fighter aircraft to try and find them in the vast sky seldom met with succes.
+If the enemy was spotted it was usually after they had already dropped their bombs and the fighter would end up in a stern-chase, rarely gaining a victory.
+Although sometimes launched together as flights or squadrons the British inevitably split up to search a bigger area, so any attack on a German bomber formation was inevitably delivered by single aircraft.
 The Germans usually lost more aircraft to accidents and the weather than to British fighters.

 Now the only great power within flying distance of London at that time was France.
 Despite having just fought alongside each other it was thought prudent to provide some defence for London against such a knock-out blow, just in case there was some radical realignment in French politics (communist revolution was the big fear at the time) or in case some colonial rivalry caused conflict.